 After You Detect

-- Share photos of finds: People love seeing what was on their land
+- Share photos of finds: Landowners love seeing what was hiding on their property

 - Return interesting items: A button from their great-grandfather’s era?
-Gift it.
+Give it to them.
+The goodwill is worth more than the item.

-- Offer to help: Some detectorists help landowners find lost items
+- Offer to help: Some landowners have lost items — rings, keys, heirlooms.
+Helping find them builds incredible trust.

 Maintaining Permissions

-- Report any concerns (found septic lines, old wells, etc.)
+- Report any concerns you find (old septic lines, abandoned wells, etc.) — they’ll appreciate the heads-up

-- Don’t overstay your welcome—leave them wanting more
+- Don’t overstay your welcome.
+Leave them wanting to invite you back.

 Places That Usually Grant Permission

-- Farms: Farmers often allow detecting in fields after harvest
+- Farms: Farmers often welcome detecting in fields after harvest.
+I’ve had great luck with this.

-- Old estates: Property managers may grant access
+- Old estates: Property managers may grant access, especially if the land has historical significance

 Where NOT to Detect (Even With Permission)